-4. Practice, practice, practice…
+4. Practice, Practice, Practice

-For some reason, most of the time most of us come to see our day-to-day work as mundane.
+For some reason, most of the time, most of us come to see our day-to-day work as mundane.
 I guess it’s because we do it every day.

 Mastery of any skill requires diligent practice.
 When I was there, Toyota typically followed a sequence whereby workers would first master one job, then move to the preceding and following jobs, eventually mastering each job of the team.
 When I was at the Takaoka Plant, the process of learning each of the five or so jobs in a team took several years.

-- Tiger Woods, working with a coach to re-build his swing from the ground up following his first Master’s win, possibly the greatest victory ever in golf.
+- Tiger Woods, working with a coach to rebuild his swing from the ground up following his first Master’s win, possibly the greatest victory ever in golf.

-- Sonny Rollins, after (that would be AFTER) achieving stardom as one of the very top saxophone players in the jazz world, took three years off to take his playing to a new level.
-Practicing alone every day on the Williamsburg Bridge in New York City, he blended his notes with the passing traffic so no one heard his new sound until he felt it was ready.
+- Sonny Rollins, after (that would be AFTER) achieving stardom as one of the very top saxophone players in the jazz world, took three years off from performing to take his playing to a new level.
+Practicing alone every day on the Williamsburg Bridge in New York City, he blended his notes with the passing traffic, so no one heard his new sound until he felt it was ready.
 His song and album “The Bridge” were instant classics.

 There is a saying in Japanese, “Three years on a rock,” meaning that it takes about three years to deeply learn any subject of substance.